5 Things To Do Immediately After A Freelance Sales Call

 Write down every question you got asked

-Reflect on the interviewer’s body language
+Reflect on the prospect’s body language

 Open arms with gesturing, a head nodding up and down, lively conversation, smiling, and consistent eye contact are indicators that the interviewer was interested in and agreed with what you were saying.

 Crossed arms, a head shaking back and forth, sighing, pursed lips or frowning, tapping a pen or making other distracting movements, and a lack of eye contact are all indicators that the interviewer was uninterested or not in agreement with what you were saying.
 Determine which of your messages were received positively and which ones weren’t.

 Side note with this: sometimes, people are having a bad day that’s not about you (or some people have more reserved personalities).
 This is a gut check, not a specific science.

 Did a couple of unexpected interview questions surprise you, causing you to resort to fillers like “um” and “ah” or other noises instead of articulating meaningful responses?

 Take a few minutes to craft a set of “best answers” to the tricky questions so that you won’t get caught off guard again.
 Rehearse your new answers while the questions are still fresh in your head; you may get a chance to improve your performance in follow-up communications or a second sales conversation.

 A handwritten, one-paragraph thank you note is a very effective way to show your gratitude and professionalism.
 If you can’t mail something in, a kindly written email will also suffice.

 To help make your note memorable, include a reference to something specific that happened during the interview (like the realization you have direct experience in an area that is critical for the role or the discovery of a shared interest between you and the prospect).
 If it was a conversation with multiple people, write a separate thank you note to each person.